TengMCing/PhD/Thesis/03-chap3.pdf.md

 Alternatively, the output could be a meaningful and interpretable numerical measure useful for assessing residual plots, such as the strength of suspicious visual patterns reflecting the extent of model violations, or the difficulty index for identifying whether a residual plot has no issues.
 However, these numeric measures are often informally used in daily communication but are not typically formalized or rigorously defined.
 For the purpose of training a model, this numeric measure has to be quantifiable.

 In this study, we chose to define and use a distance between a true residual plot and a theoretically "good" residual plot.
 This is further explained in @sec-model-distance-between-residual-plots. @vo2016localizing have also demonstrated that defining a proper distance between images can enhance the matching accuracy in image search compared to a binary outcome model.

+### Auxiliary Information with Scagnostics

+In @sec-model-introduction, we mentioned that scagnostics consist of a set of manually designed visual feature extraction functions.
+While our computer vision model will learn its own feature extraction function during training, leveraging additional information from scagnostics can enhance the model's predictive accuracy.

+For each residual plot used as an input image, we computed four scagnostics – "Monotonic", "Sparse", "Splines", and "Striped" – using the `cassowaryr` R package [@mason2022cassowaryr].
+These computed measures, along with the number of observations from the fitted model, were provided as the second input for the computer vision model.
+While other scagnostics provide valuable insights, they come with high computational costs and are not suitable for quick inference.

 ## Distance from a Theoretically "Good" Residual Plot  {#sec-model-distance-between-residual-plots}